restarian/bracket_print/docs/usage_and_examples/as_a_callback.md

 ---

-### Bracket print instances can be used as a logging callback in functional programming.
+### Bracket Print instances can be used as a logging callback in functional programming.
-The examples/explanations below make for a suitable replacement for the use of *console.log.bind(console)* as a callback parameter.
+A "bound and return" methodology is used with Bracket Print.
+This means that data is kept within almost all the members to be appended or used again.
+Even the log() member returns itself and can be called multiple times.
+Therefore, member like *spawn* and *empty* are used to create new instances or remove internally stored data.
+Note: this enables a suitable replacement for the use of *console.log.bind(console)* as a callback parameter.

 ### Objects passed into Bracket print callbacks as arguments will be printed using safe serialization.
-The log message is more informative and will be generated without need worry about stalling the repl or process.
-The example below only prints the first four hundred character of any Object which may happen to be passed into the logger callback.
+The created log message is more informative than console logging and will be generated without worry of stalling the repl or run process.
+The example below only prints the first four hundred characters of any Object which may happen to be passed into the logger callback.

+Note: the *depth_limit* option is also useful in reducing Object print out.
+Setting this two one will only print the top level Objects.

 ```javascript
 var do_this = function(cb, err) {